Fetal alcohol spectrum disorder: Before designation

-In 1725, British physicians petitioned the House of Commons on the effects of strong drink when consumed by pregnant women saying that such drinking is "too often the cause of weak, feeble, and distempered children, who must be, instead of an advantage and strength, a charge to their country".
-There are many other such historical references.
-In Gaelic Scotland, the mother and nurse were not allowed to consume ale during pregnancy and breastfeeding.
-Claims that alcohol consumption caused idiocy were also part of the Teetotalism movement's message in the 19th century, but such claims, despite some attempts to offer evidence, were ignored because no mechanism could be advanced.
+In 1725, in the midst of the Gin Craze, British physicians petitioned the House of Commons on the effects of strong drink when consumed by pregnant women saying that such drinking is "too often the cause of weak, feeble, and distempered children, who must be, instead of an advantage and strength, a charge to their country".
+There are many other such historical references during that period.
+Gin specifically was implicated as affecting children's health and causing stillbirth and infant mortality, as depicted in William Hogarth's Gin Lane.
+In contrast, Hogarth's Beer Street shows commerce and happiness, suggesting that the alcohol in beer was not known to have deleterious effects at this time.

-The earliest recorded observation of possible links between maternal alcohol use and fetal damage was made in 1899 by Dr. William Sullivan, a Liverpool prison physician who noted higher rates of stillbirth for 120 alcoholic female prisoners than their sober female relatives; he suggested the causal agent to be alcohol use.
-This contradicted the predominating belief at the time that heredity caused intellectual disability, poverty, and criminal behavior, which contemporary studies on the subjects usually concluded.
+In the 19th century, Benjamin Rush and Thomas Trotter lobbied against alcohol consumption during pregnancy to avoid dependence and mental deficiency in children.
+The teetotalism and temperance movements popularized these and other claims, including the teratogenic effects of alcohol on animal embryos, but they were often sensationalized, so much so that any finding that alcohol was harmful was largely denounced as propaganda.
+A prominent observation of possible links between maternal alcohol use and fetal damage was made in 1899 by Dr. William Sullivan, a Liverpool prison physician who noted higher rates of stillbirth for 120 alcoholic female prisoners than their sober female relatives.
+He suggested the causal agent to be alcohol use.
+This contradicted the predominant belief at the time that heredity caused intellectual disability, poverty, and criminal behavior, which contemporary studies on the subjects usually concluded.
 A case study by Henry H. Goddard of the Kallikak family—popular in the early 1900s—represents this earlier perspective, though later researchers have suggested that the Kallikaks almost certainly had FAS.
 General studies and discussions on alcoholism throughout the mid-1900s were typically based on a heredity argument.
+Researchers were often temperance advocates and funded by like-minded organizations such as the Anti-Saloon League, so clinicians viewed all such research with heavy skepticism.
+The temperance movement effectively shut down serious research into the subject for nearly 50 years after Prohibition.
+In the 1940s it was generally dismissed as superstition.